If you are looking for a Zen destination, where it’s warm and where smiles and quality hotel service is important to you, you’ve found it!

 In terms of architecture, the Maison du Gouvernement, the Port Louis theatre and Fort Adélaïde allow you to feel the soul of the city.
 Numerous museums are also a must in the island’s capital, including the Natural History Museum and Company Garden, the Mauritius Post Office Museum, the Photography Museum and the Bleu Penny Museum.

-Don’t miss the Place d’Armes, in the historic centre of the capital, lined with bottle palms and several statues steeped in history, as well as its status as Mahé de la Bourdonnais, representing one of the founding fathers of Mauritius; it is a symbol and reminder of our French heritage.
+Don’t miss the Place d’Armes, in the historic centre of the capital, lined with bottle palms and several statues steeped in history, as well as its statues, suchs as Mahé de la Bourdonnais, representing one of the founding fathers of Mauritius; it is a symbol and reminder of the French heritage.

 Finally, you cannot pass through Port Louis without stopping at the Caudan Waterfront.
 Top-brand shops, craft market, restaurants galore, harbour views, a stroll among the yachts, everything is there for your shopping, for your well-being and for your souvenirs.